 Stick to the recommended brand and storage capacity to get the best of the camera and for the safety of your recordings and captures.

-9. Security Boxed and Anti Theft Cables
+9. Security Boxed and Anti-Theft Cables

 - Before you pick a camera that comes with a security box, check how compact it is.
-If space is your constraint and your priority is to have a compact camera then make sure you take a look at the security box as well.
+If space is a constraint and your priority is to have a compact camera then make sure you take a look at the security box as well.

 - The different exteriors are not for enhancing the aesthetics but for making the cameras covert by blending them with their backgrounds.

 - Therefore, a game in the wild requires a camouflaged exterior, which does not draw the attention of an animal or other hunters or intruders.
 Try out the security box with your camera before purchasing.

 - A slight mismatch in size will block the flashlight or camera shutter.
 Security boxes also come with hooks and brackets to make them easy to install and mount.